khoahd7621/oracle-certified-professional-java-se-17-practice/src/main/java/com/khoahd7621/Chapter7_BeyondClasses/I.ImplementingInterfaces.md

 same time with one method declaration.
 You learn more about duplicate and compatible interface methods in this chapter.

 # II.
-DExtending an Interface
+Extending an Interface

 Like a class, an interface can extend another interface using the extends keyword.